Lyft is offering a $1,200 sign on bonus for new drivers. This is an impressive offer to all those thinking of becoming a Lyft rideshare driver.

 Some Lyft drivers report that after factoring in these business expenses, they earn less than the minimum wage.

-The single most expensive business expense as a Lyft driver using is wear and tear.
-My Lyft drivers find that they have to replace their vehicle much quicker than they would imagine.
-It is a huge unanticipated cost.
+The single most expensive business expense as a Lyft driver is wear and tear.
+Many Lyft drivers find that they have to replace their vehicle much quicker than they would imagine.
+It is a huge unanticipated costs.